kyleedwardsny/KylosKitchen/KylosBurritos.md

    cilantro and lime juice.
 3. Half the three boneless chicken breasts lengthwise.
 Then slice them again, lengthwise, into strips &#189;" wide.
+4. Combine the ground cumin, paprika, black pepper, cayenne pepper, and &#188;
+   tsp salt.
+This will go with the chicken.
-4. Heat the olive oil in a saucepan.
+5. Heat the olive oil in a saucepan.
 Add the chicken spice blend, and spread it around.
 Add the chicken.
 Cook until the chicken is cooked all the way through.
 Occasionally turn over the chicken to cook it evenly and to evenly spread the spice blend.
-   - **TODO**: Chicken spice blend
-5. Remove the chicken from the heat.
+6. Remove the chicken from the heat.
 Cut the strips into small pieces &#189;" long.
-6. Put a tortilla on a plate.
+7. Put a tortilla on a plate.
 Add rice.
 Add beans.
 Add chicken.
 Add cheese blend, jalape&#241;o dice, shredded lettuce, and sour cream.
 Roll into a burrito.